MungaSoftwiz/alx-system_engineering-devops/README.md

+WRITE BASH SCRIPT TO PRINT WORKING DIRECTORY

-The repository writes a script that prints the absolute path name of current working directory
+This code writes a script to display the current working directory.